House Democrats vote to condemn Trump ‘go back’ tweets

-The Democrat-controlled House on Tuesday voted to condemn President Trump’s tweets insulting four freshman congresswomen, arguing the comments amounted to a racist attack that pushed anti-immigrant sentiments.
+House Democrats voted to condemn President Trump’s tweets insulting four freshman congresswomen on Tuesday, arguing the comments amounted to a racist attack that pushed anti-immigrant sentiments.

-The resolution passed along mostly party lines in a 240-187 vote, with four Republicans and newly minted independent Justin Amash voting with Democrats.
+The resolution passed mostly along party lines in a 240-187 vote, with 4 Republicans and newly-minted Independent Justin Amash voting with Democrats.

 “This Congress must speak loudly and with one voice to condemn the president’s words and more importantly to condemn the sentiments behind them,” Rep. Jerry Nadler said.
 “The United States should be a beacon of hope and refuge to those who need its protection, and it should welcome with open arms those who embody our values and ideals.”